LarsBesselmann/Liberty-Getting-Started-M2M/README.md

         -rw-r--r--  1 staff  13721 17 Apr 13:53 symTable.json

     The code analyzer creates a directory with a "-mono2micro" extension.
-The directory contains 3 .json files and 1 .properties file.
+The directory contains 3 json files and 1 properties file.

     The files in the **DefaultApplication-mono2micro** directory are:
     - refTable.json